osmcode/osmium-tool/man/osmium-export.md

 disadvantages.
 The default is good enough for most cases, but see the **osmium-index-types**(5) man page for details.

+Objects with invalid geometries are silently omitted from the output.
+This is the case for ways with less than two nodes or closed ways or relations that can't be assembled into a valid (multi)polygon.
+See the options --show-errors/-e and --stop-on-error/-E for how to modify this behaviour.

 This command will not work on full history files.

 This command will work with negative IDs on OSM objects (for instance on